Eduardodudu/shiny-enterprise-dashboard/README.md

 ## Reproducibility of the changes

-In order to check how the new data set template was created, there’s a file on `data-raw/create_template.R` that uses the files from the project saved on `data-raw/old`
+If you want to know how the previous version of the dataset was designed and what changes were done in order to create this template, there’s a file on `data-raw/create_template.R` that uses the files from the project saved on `data-raw/old` that reproduces all the changes.

 ## To be done